IsD4n73/RAWG_dart_wrapper/README.md

 ### TODO
-- [ ] Screenshot for game
+- Screenshot for game
-- [ ] Search games by platform
+- Search games by platform
-- [ ] Search games by genre
+- Search games by genre
-- [ ] Store wrapper
+- Store wrapper

-echo "# RAWG_dart_wrapper" >> README.md
-git init
-git add README.md
-git commit -m "first commit"
-git branch -M main
-git remote add origin https://github.com/IsD4n73/RAWG_dart_wrapper.git git push -u origin main